Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     #                                                    task_count_values_cfg])
     ```

-The configuration is the same. 'cacheabable' are added to the output Data Nodes that we want to be cached.
+The configuration is the same. `cacheabable=True` are added to the output Data Nodes that we want to be cached.
 Creation of three different scenarios with different creation dates and names.